jbequ5/SAGE-Enigma-Subnet/Intelligence/Model-Distillation-Pipeline.md

 ### Detailed Architecture

-**Step 1: Curated Dataset Assembly**
+**Step 1: Curated Dataset Assembly (Optimized Data Preparation)**
 - Pulls high-Training-Utility fragments flagged by the Neural-Net Scoring Head from the central vaults.
 - Applies the decay algorithm to prioritize active, high-vitality fragments and retire low-reuse ones.
 - Buckets fragments by **process step** using tags generated during mining.
-- Enriches each bucket with graph-mined relational context (upstream/downstream motifs, cross-domain connections, high-centrality neighbors).
+- Enriches each bucket with graph-mined relational context (upstream/downstream motifs, cross-domain connections, high-centrality neighbors) for relational awareness.
 - Incorporates process-gap signals from operating system telemetry and Synapse copilot interventions to dynamically weight or prioritize specific step buckets.
 - Distinguishes intelligence gaps (broad capability shortfalls) from process gaps (step-specific weaknesses) for targeted training allocation.
+- Performs stratified balancing, adversarial example injection (from Defense), and verifier self-check gating.
+- Outputs ready-to-train, versioned, step-specific datasets (incremental/delta processing for scale).

 **Step 2: Targeted Vector Distillation (Mixture of Process Experts)**
 - Each specialist is distilled independently and in parallel on its step-bucketed fragments.